dfinity/candid/spec/Candid.md

 #### Types

 `T` maps an Candid type to a byte sequence representing that type.
-Each type constructor is encoded as a negative opcode;
-positive numbers index auxiliary *type definitions* that define more complex types.
+Negative opcodes represent non-composite types directly.
+Positive numbers represent composite types via their index in the auxillary _type definitions_.
 We assume that the fields in a record or variant type are sorted by increasing id and the methods in a service are sorted by name.

 ```
-T : <primtype> -> i8*
+T : <datatype> -> i8*

 T(null)     = sleb128(-1)  = 0x7f
 T(bool)     = sleb128(-2)  = 0x7e
 T(nat)      = sleb128(-3)  = 0x7d